Love 'Em and Leave 'Em

 Mulching (shredding) in-place is the best solution.
 It is easy to learn, easy to implement, gets great “green” points, and best yet: actually saves time & money!

-As an example of budget figures (and thus a source of possible tax savings), my village averages $30k dumping fees each fall for vacuuming up and carting leaves away upstate.
+As an example of budget figures (and thus a source of possible tax savings), a given village averages $30k dumping fees each fall for vacuuming up and carting leaves away upstate.
 Combined with labor costs, equipment maintenance, gas, etc., the seasonal costs are often well over $100k for the village.
 Removing leaves from our waste stream potentially eliminates this cost, resulting in reduced taxes.
 Most other villages and towns in our region would probably show similar costs and potential savings.

 Mulched leaves are a low cost way to naturally fertilize your lawn and to fertilize and mulch your landscape beds.
 Benefits of applying leaf mulch to your garden include: